jjziets/vasttools/README.md

 To load at reboot use the crontab below

-(crontab -l; echo "@reboot screen -dmS ocmonitor /home/jzietsman/ocminitor.sh") | crontab -  #replace the user with your user
+(crontab -l; echo "@reboot root screen -dmS ocmonitor /home/jzietsman/ocminitor.sh") | crontab -  #replace the user with your user

 ## Benchmark of RTX3090's